DoublePrecisionSoftware/jsontl/md/proposal.md

 > In Data, replace ConnectionString with "Server=ProductionsServer..."

-It can also be read as one would access the properties in JavaScript:
+It can also be read similar to the way one would access the properties in
+JavaScript:

 ```js
 transform.Data.replace.ConnectionString.with